GANORCON: Are Generative Models Useful for Few-shot Segmentation?: Related Work

 \section{Related Work}

 \textbf{Generative models} learn a probability distribution using unlabeled samples and extract representations from the learned distribution $p(\mathbf{x}|\theta)$.
-An early example is due to Jaakkola and Haussler~\cite{jaakkola1999exploiting}, who map data points $\mathbf{x}$ based on Fisher score $U_\mathbf{x} = \nabla_\theta \log p(\mathbf{x}|\theta)$, which enabled the use Hidden Markov Models to represent DNA sequences.
-For images, Fisher vector representations~\cite{sanchez2013image,simonyan2013fisher} have been used to encode the distribution of local descriptors in an image (e.g., SIFT~\cite{lowe1999object}, LBP~\cite{ojala1994performance}) using Gaussian mixture models~\cite{mclachlan1988mixture}.
-RBMs~\cite{smolensky1986information}, VAEs~\cite{kingma2013auto}, GANs~\cite{goodfellow2014generative}, among others employ deep networks to learn probability distributions over complex, high-dimensional signals, and are well suited for modeling images, 3D shapes, speech, and text.
-Deep network also allow the use of their internal representations for discriminative tasks.
+For example, Jaakkola and Haussler~\cite{jaakkola1999exploiting} map data points $\mathbf{x}$ based on Fisher score $U_\mathbf{x} = \nabla_\theta \log p(\mathbf{x}|\theta)$, enabling the use of Hidden Markov Models to represent DNA sequences.
+Fisher vector representations~\cite{sanchez2013image,simonyan2013fisher} have been used to encode the distribution of local descriptors in images (e.g., SIFT~\cite{lowe1999object}, LBP~\cite{ojala1994performance}) using Gaussian mixture models~\cite{mclachlan1988mixture}.
+RBMs~\cite{smolensky1986information}, VAEs~\cite{kingma2013auto}, GANs~\cite{goodfellow2014generative}, among others employ deep networks to learn distributions over complex, high-dimensional signals representing images, 3D shapes, speech, and text.
+Once trained, the internal representations of these networks can be used for discriminative tasks.